-'Strol' is mentioned in a song said to have been composed by a girl in Barra, whose relatives were massacred by the Norsemen, and she herself carried away captive:-
+'Strol' is mentioned in a song said to have been composed by a girl in Barra, whose relatives were massacred by the Norsemen, and she herself carried away captive :--

-'Tha m' athair 's mo mhathair Air an caramh 's a chro, ['s an fhoid 'S tha mo phiuthar 's mo bhrathair Air am fagail 's an strol.'
-My father and my mother
+'Tha m' athair 's mo mhathair Air an caramh 's a chro.
+I's an fhoid 'S tha mo phiuthar 's mo bhrathair Air am fagail 's an strol.'

-Are laid in the bier, [sod

-And my sister and my brother

-Are left in the shroud.
+My father and my mother [sod Are laid in the bier, And my sister and my brother Are left in the shroud.

-The word occurs also in 'Bron Binn,' one of several Arthurian ballads current in the isle:-
+The word occurs also in 'Bron Binn,' one of several Arthurian ballads current in the isle :-

-'Strol is sioda fo a da bhonn.'
-Satin and silk under her two soles.
+'Strol us sioda fo a da bhonn.'

+Silk and satiu under her two soles,

 Stapag, Scots 'stappack,' a mixture of meal and cream, or of milk, or of cold water.
-An old lullaby (cf. p.
-239) says:-
+An old lullaby says:-

-'Stapag bhuirn, stapag bhainne,

-Stapag bhuirn gheobh mo leanu, 'N uair a bheireas an crodh laoigh Gheobh mo ghaol stapag bhainne.'
-A stappack of water, a stappack of milk,

-A stappack of water will my child get, When the calving cows shall bear My love will get a stappack of milk.
+'Stapag bhuirn, stapag bhainne, Stapag bhuirn gheobh mo leanu, D uair a bheireas an crodh dair Gheobh mo ghradh stapag bhainne.'
+A stappack of water, a stappack of milk, A stappack of water will my child get, When the calving cows shall bear My love will get a stappack of milk.

-The north end of the island of Skye is called Trotarnis, Trondarnais, Thrond's peninsula.
+The north end of the island of Skye is called Trotarnis, the peninsula of 'Trota,' 'Troda.'
 The district is fertile and was once abundant in corn.
 It was the granary of the Macdonalds of the Isles, whose land it was.
-The Maclcods of Duirinish facetiously called the district of Trotarnis, 'Duthaich nan stapaga,' the country of the stappacks; 'Am fearann stapagach,' the land of the stappacks.
-The Macdonalds retorted, calling Duirinish 'Duthaich nam mogais,' 'Duthaich nam mogan,' the country of the footless stockings; 'Am fearann mogasach,' and 'Am fearann moganach,' the land of the footless stockings.
+The Macleods of Duirnish facetiously called the district of Trotarnis, 'Duthaich nan stapag,' the country of the stappacks; 'Am fearann stapagach,' the land of the stappacks.
+The Macdonalds retorted, calling Dnirnish 'Duthaich nam mogais,' 'Duthaich nam mogan,' the country of the footless stockings; 'Am fearam mogasach,' and 'Am fearann moganach,' the land of the footless stockings.